hyurl/sfn/docs/v06x/en-US/cli-repl.md

 <!-- title: CLI & REPL; order: 7 -->
 ## Purpose

-To making programming fast, **SFN** provides some commands, you can use them in the shell or CMD, to generate needed files, to interact with the servers, etc.
+To make programming fast, **SFN** provides some commands, you can use them in the shell or CMD, to generate needed files, to interact with the servers, etc.
 They're few and easy to learn.

 To enable this feature, you need to configure your computer a little bit, so